opentx/opentx-taranis-manual/faq.md

 different from other transmitters see the
 [S-PORT flashing](s-port_flashing.md) section for more details.

+## Voltage on Frsky Radios external module output

+Note that the voltage on the external RF module PPM output pin is driven by the battery voltage on the FrSky radios.
+Especially for SBUS, which is normally 3.3V, this is too high.
+However, the output is current limited by a 10 kΩ resistor, which limits the current to around 1mA.
+The input protection diodes of FC processors should be handle the higher voltage at such a low current and connecting the output directly to a flight controller should be relatively safe.
+But it is still outside the specification and you are doing that on your risk.
+If you want to be really safe use a voltage divider or a level shifter.

 ## Two XJT modules, telemetry from internal and external module, Crossfire and internal module